Roasted carrots with thyme and nutmeg are so sweet, flavorful, and good for you (but they taste almost like candy).

 - 1 ½ teaspoons fresh thyme leaves, roughly chopped (or ½ teaspoon dried thyme)

 - ½ teaspoon freshly grated nutmeg

 - Preheat oven to 450°F.

-- Bake for 10 minutes, stir, and bake for 10 more minutes or until cooked through and golden brown.
+- Bake for 10 minutes, stir, and bake for 15-20 more minutes, or tender and golden brown.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.